jwijenbergh/nbuilder.deb/README.md

 ## Build, Sign & Repository

+To change the distributions to build for and make available in the repository, modify the `.distributions` file and also update the `.sh` script by modifying the `DISTRO_SUITE_LIST` variable.

-Run the build scripts, e.g. `php-saml-sp_v2.sh`.
-This will build the packages, add them to the repository and sign the packages.
-Ready to be installed.
+Run the `.sh` script to build the packages and add them to the local repository in `${HOME}/repos`.
+The `_upload.sh` script can be used to upload the repository to a remote web server.